SandroWeber/ubii-msg-formats/README.md

 ### Registration Message

-- Register a device at the Master Node by sending a `registerMessage`.
+- Register a device at the Master Node by sending a `registrationMessage`.

 ### Topic Data Message